Huawei posts 13.1% revenue growth amid pandemic and sanctions

 The US has also been applying pressure on countries to exclude Huawei from upcoming, ultrafast 5G mobile networks.

-Lord Browne’s term was due to end next March but the former BP boss is now expected to depart in September.
+Lord Browne’s term was due to end in March but the ex-boss of energy company BP is now expected to depart in September.

-A Huawei spokesman said: “He has been central to our commitment here dating back 20 years, and we thank him for his valuable contribution.”

 The company is also expecting decisions by Germany later this year.